Maine Lighthouse & Milky Way Photography

 Extra eyes photo tour travel with us.
 Let's go with puffins on the color in a camera.
 Photography tours.

-These structures have long fascinated locals and visitors alike, from the picturesque Portland Head Light to the historic Ram Island Ledge Light.
+These structures, from the picturesque Portland Head Light to the historic Ram Island Ledge Light, have long fascinated locals and visitors alike.

-Over 60 lighthouses dot Maine’s coastline, each with its unique history and story.
-Many are still operating, while others have been converted into museums or Bed & Breakfasts.
+Over 60 lighthouses dot Maine’s coastline, each with a unique history and story.
+Many are still operating, while others have been converted into museums or Bed and breakfasts.

-Whether you’re a professional photographer or an amateur taking pictures for your collection, photographing lighthouses is always a popular subject.
+Whether you’re a professional photographer or an amateur taking pictures for your collection, lighthouses are always a popular subject.
 But because each one is different, knowing how to approach shooting them can be tricky.
-Be sure to read our Milky Way information because it is imperative to know the right time to go to photograph the Milky Way.
+Be sure to read our Milky Way information because it is imperative to know the right time to photograph the Milky Way.

 A trip to Maine to photograph these magnificent structures is a must if you’re a photography enthusiast.
 Here are some tips on how to get the best shots.